-When I first started Financial Samurai, I was proud of finally creating something.
+When I first started Financial Samurai in 2009, I was proud of finally creating something.
 For too long, I had just followed orders.
 Yet, I couldn’t tell anybody about my hobby because I was still employed.
 I was afraid if my employer found out, they’d tell me to shut it down or at the very least, dock my bonus for being unfocused.
 After all, the site was started in the middle of the financial crisis and they were always looking for reasons to cut costs.

 When I finally engineered my layoff three years later in 2012, I still felt it was unwise to tell anybody about my site even though I was internally beaming with pride about the site’s growth.
 I felt like a new parent who wanted to annoy the crap out of all his friends by cooing about every milestone their child hit.

 But because I had five years of deferred compensation on the line, even if there was just a 1% chance my old employer would withhold payment, I didn’t want to risk losing years of living expenses.
 And so, I kept my mouth largely shut until I had a decision to make on 4/21/2017, when my last severance-related after-tax payment hit my bank account.

 In a way, the five-year time period when I was collecting my deferred compensation was like a mental jail.
 Like Andy Dufresne in The Shawshank Redemption reaching for the stars as rain spatters his face, full emancipation only came years after leaving Corporate America.

 With nothing holding me back in 2017, it would seem like finally, I could brag to everyone that I had created a website large enough to support a family in San Francisco.
 With some publicity would come growth.
 But alas, I felt it was much better to keep a low profile.

 For those of you who are thirsty for attention, let me share some thoughts about being a nobody for so long and why it may be in your best interest to do the same.